 Interviewees outside OCI: undisclosed

 Fried Frank recruits at a wide range of law schools across the country.
 Fried Frank has previously held OCIs at the following schools: American; Boston College; Boston University; Brooklyn; SUNY Buffalo; Cardozo; University of Chicago; Columbia; Cornell; Duke; Emory, Fordham; George Mason; Georgetown; George Washington; Harvard; Hofstra; Howard; Michigan; New York Law; Northwestern; NYU; Penn; St. John’s; Texas; UVA; and Vanderbilt – as well as the Lavender Law Career Fair, Northeast Black Law Students Association (NEBLSA) Job Fair and the Southeast Minority Job Fair (SEMJF).
 Our hiring source at the firm explains: “We are focused on getting talented candidates from a wide variety of law schools.
-Candidates can apply through the traditional methods, but we encourage direct outreach as well, especially if you have built a connection with us over the course of the academic year.
-We are not limited to on-campus programs and job fairs.”
+We encourage candidates to apply directly to us; we are open to early recruitment outside of the campus and job fair programs.”

 Our hiring source tells us that the OCI process creates a time for firm and candidate to “get to know one another.
 Our approach is holistic.”
 Interviewers typically ask questions like “What is your favorite class; what makes it your favorite?
 What are you enjoying most about law school?
 We’ll ask students about summer work experiences and have them describe challenging moments.
 We want to try to learn as much about potential recruits as we can and hear about their interest in Fried Frank.”